Sakib25800/cf-ai-repo-chat/README.md

 I do not have a PROMPTS.md, but instead included the prompts in the commits where I used an AI.
 For most commits, I prompted Claude Code to generate base code and then refined it manually.
 Some commits involved multiple prompts, while others were smaller fixes where I only included the main prompt used.

+## Tech Stack

+This proejct uses Cloudflare Workers, Agents, and Durable Objects and was built with Hono, React and Vite.

 ## Development

 Install dependencies: